FRidh/python-on-nix/tutorial.md

 ### Handling dependencies

-So far, the example `toolz`, didn't have any dependencies on other Python packages or system libraries.
+So far our example, `toolz`, didn't have any dependencies on other Python packages or system libraries.
 According to the manual, the `buildPythonPackage` uses the arguments `buildInputs` and `propagatedBuildInputs`.
 If something is exclusively a build-time dependency, then the dependency should be included as a